 I love how my family has spent over sixty Thanksgivings together.
 What can I say?
 We’ve always lived close by.
 I also love how our celebrations are drama-free.
 Looking back, I have only good memories of this holiday, a gift not everyone has.
 For that, I give credit to my mother and beloved late father.

 The simple beauty of Thanksgiving — Our family sits down around 4:00 p.m.
 As we eat, I love how the sky turns from blue to mauve and finally deep rose.
 The room goes from daylight to candlelight.
 For me, this moment is spiritual, ushering in the holiday season.
 Another year is coming to a close.
 Outside the air is cold.
 Snow is probably in our future.
 But like many families, we’re grateful to be warm and fed and together.
-This is when I feel the real meaning of Thanksgiving.
+This is when I feel the real meaning of Thanksgiving and the holiday season.

 Thanksgiving is gone as quickly as it comes.
 Like any considerate guest, Thanksgiving doesn’t linger.
 It’s gone before you know it.
 Everyone helps clean.
 And later, I get into my pajamas for the 37th viewing of “Sound of Music.”
 I’ll sit back and have my second (third?) piece of pumpkin pie.